DonaldWhyte/high-performance-data-processing-in-python/README.md

-# High Performance Data Processing In Python
+# High Performance Data Processing in Python

 ### [View Presentation Slides](http://donaldwhyte.github.io/high-performance-data-processing-in-python)

 Talk demonstrating how to massively optimise data processing and numerical computation in Python.
+We perform outlier detection on a large time-series weather dataset ([ISD](https://www.ncdc.noaa.gov/isd)).
+We take detecting outliers in 600GBs worth of data in Python down from 28 days to 38 minutes.

+Topics covered:

 * motivations for fast numerical processing in Python
 * why Python is a slow programming language